-Staff will coordinate public involvement activities with other jurisdictions and agencies, particularly those focused on transportation.
+26.03.07 - Coordination with Other Agencies on Public Outreach transportation.
 This includes participating and arranging local conferences and events and conducting exhibit tables during events.
 It also includes conducting seminars and conferences that educate target audiences on design, development, and technological advances furthering WILMAPCO's mission and goals.
 Staff will work to facilitate the sharing of WILMAPCO information and events with other agencies and organizations via website, social media, newsletters, and any other means available.
 Staff will participate in the development and scoping of a variety of plans and studies that further the goals and strategies of the RTP.
 Staff will also conduct legislative briefings for area elected officials as determined by community and area planning advisory committees, or major funding or policy changes.